hannadrehman/sample-projects/Event Manager/README.md

       finally it will be exported and used in the store. the store folder has cominedReducerfile which will import this component and pass it to the redux store.

-8. Component Types in ReactJS
-    there are 3 component types in reactJS as of now. you should read about these 3 components before diving into the code.
-    1. Statefull Components
-    2. Pure Components
-    3. Functional Components